PRIVATE CUSTOMERS

 • Risk management

-• Corporate governance.
+• Corporate governance

-5. Tasks of the Chairman
+5 Tasks of the Chair

-In this context the Chairman:
+In this context the Chair:

-convenes and chairs the meetings of SNB, and supervises that SNB meetings set out in the timetable are convened, and convenes unscheduled meetings, if judging these to be necessary, or if requested by a SNB member, to be held within 14 days of the date of request.
+convenes and chairs the meetings of the SNB, and supervises that the SNB meetings set out in the timetable are convened, and convenes unscheduled meetings, if judging these to be necessary, or if requested by a SNB member, to be held within 14 days of the date of request.

-6. Proposals to the Annual General Meeting
+6 Proposals to the General Meeting

-7. Confidentiality
+7 Confidentiality

-8. Amendments to this charter and authorization
+8 Amendments to this charter and authorization

-SNB shall review this charter annually and propose possible changes to the Annual General Meeting.
-Material changes to the amount of members in the SNB and their election process will be decided by the general meeting of shareholders.
-SNB is authorized to execute necessary technical updates and amendments to this charter.
+The SNB shall review this charter annually and propose possible changes to the Annual General Meeting.
+Material changes, such as changes to the number of members in the SNB and their election process will be decided by the General Meeting.
+The SNB is authorized to execute necessary technical updates and amendments to this charter.
+In addition to the SNB, the Board of Directors may propose changes to the charter.